 This is what Nicola says about her window art.
 Well done Nicola, very creative.

-I got the picture from Pinterest, and just did it free hand.
-I outlined it first in a white window crayon then filled it in.
+I found the picture on Pinterest, and just did it free hand where I outlined it first in a white window crayon then filled it in.

 - Crayola Window Writer Pens

 - Window Crayons

 The Crayola pens and crayons she purchased at Walmart where the China markers came from Staples for $6.
 She uses various techniques to bring the art to life.